bridgecrew-perf6/openshift-on-powervs-quick-deploy/README.md

 	PRIVATE_NETWORK_NAME=
 ```

-**IMPORTANT:** if you are using a **RHEL** image for the bastion, you must add the following variables and its respectives values in the aforementioned file:
+**IMPORTANT:** if you are using a **RHEL** image for the bastion, you must add the following variables and its respectives values in the aforementioned variables file:

 ```
 	RHEL_SUBS_USERNAME=